Premium Leather iPad Pro 11 Case

 MS: It's much harder.
 When you have less of something, it's harder.
 If you think about architecture, what architect doesn't want more space, more land, to design in and around?

 Typically, in creative situations, as things get reduced, so do your options.
 That's the challenge.
-The task of reducing the size at the same time you're trying to keep the beauty intact was the biggest challenge when I sat down to design the new leather 11 folio.
+The task of reducing the size at the same time you're trying to keep the beauty intact was the biggest challenge when I sat down to design the new genuine leather 11 folio.

 Creating a Hi-End Leather iPad Pro 11 Case